naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/biobgt_iclr25/README.md

 ```
 @inproceedings{biobgt_iclr25,
 title = {Biologically Plausible Brain Graph Transformer},
-author = {author = {Ciyuan Peng and Yuelong Huang and Qichao Dong and Shuo Yu and Feng Xia and Chengqi Zhang and Yaochu Jin}},
+author = {Ciyuan Peng and Yuelong Huang and Qichao Dong and Shuo Yu and Feng Xia and Chengqi Zhang and Yaochu Jin},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }